Lockdown 2021: Stay at Home

 All of the above have an impact on our mental health and it is imperative to our wellbeing to be mindful of this and take proactive steps to help ourselves.
 There are numerous things we can do to support this.
 From talking to a friend or colleague and physical activity to accessing the insightful content available from organizations such as Amazing Apprenticeships.
 Whatever your situation, whether you are working and learning from home or gradually returning to your workplace, consider your own resilience and stress management techniques.

-In a recent webinar on developing a happier more productive workplace Mike Thompson from Gen. Healthy Minds detailed that one third of employers are reporting a rise in mental health issues among young people starting their careers.
+Mike Thompson from Gen. Healthy Minds detailed that one third of employers are reporting a rise in mental health issues among young people starting their careers.
 The survey of 711 corporate and SME employers also revealed a 40% increase in absence or sickness, with 26% reporting lower productivity because of mental health issues.
 Join Mike on a webinar hosted by the Association Professional Sales on Wednesday 3rd February 2021.

 Mike talked about training our brains to be more positive to help us rise to challenges and be happier at work and home.
 Building resilience, taking time off to recover if you do a stressful job like selling, and using mindfulness to understand your thought process.Workplaces need the right pieces of the jigsaw in place to help people thrive.
 These include: